 What does it take to be an entrepreneur?

 Currently, new business ideas are very much based in the worlds of tech, social enterprise and the environment.
 These are very much the three main growth areas.
-Bearing in mind that the BoE expects a spend wave of pent up expenditure in both B2C and B2B markets as high as £125 billion in the UK alone, the coming months will provide unique growth opportunities for the small and mid-sized business (SMB) market.
+Bearing in mind that the BoE expects a spend wave of pent up expenditure in both B2C and B2B markets as high as £125 billion in the UK alone, the coming months will provide unique growth opportunities for the small and mid-sized businesses (SMBs).

 Commitment and opportunity

-To learn how we can help your small or mid-sized business (from idea stage onwards):
+To learn how we can help your small or mid-sized business (from the idea stage onwards):